KDE/kdesrc-build/doc/README.md

   is particularly useful when a silly local error breaks an important module and several dozen dependent modules.

-- Alternately, you can use the `--stop-on-failure` command-line option (and there's a corresponding configuration file option) to have kdesrc-build abort after the first module fails to build.
+- Use the `--no-stop-on-failure` command-line option (or the corresponding configuration file option) to make kdesrc-build not abort after the first module fails to build.

 - Either way if you're running kdesrc-build frequently as part of a